grandjeanlab/shank3mrs/README.md

 Attaching package: 'spant'

-The following object is masked from ?package:stats?:
+The following object is masked from 'package: stats':

     sd
 ```